Edwards v National Coal Board: Outcome

 The case turned when it was decided that it was not 'all of the roadways' that needed shoring up; just the ones that required it.
 In essence this established the need to carry out a risk assessment to establish the cost, time and trouble to mitigate a risk balanced against the risk of any harm it might cause.
+The National Coal Board had not done this.